Baby nutrition and immune systems

 Iron, a mineral found in high levels in meats, beans, dried fruits and fortified breakfast cereals, supports your baby’s physical and mental development.
 This early development lays the foundations for all development yet to come, which is why iron is such an important nutrient to include in your baby’s weaning diet.

 Your baby was born with a store of iron, which was built up in the womb, mostly during the third trimester of pregnancy.
 After 6 months this store starts to run low, and because breast milk doesn’t provide enough to meet your baby’s growing needs, iron-rich foods are an essential part of a healthy weaning diet, even from the very early stages.

-Too little iron can lead to iron deficiency anaemia – a condition that can affect your baby’s development.
+Too little iron can lead to iron deficiency anaemia – a condition that can affect your baby’s immune response.
 Premature babies may be at increased risk of this due to missing out on iron stores that normally build up during the later stages of pregnancy.

 Iron comes in two forms.
 Haem-iron is found in meat and fish and is easily absorbed by the body.
 Non-haem iron is present in plant foods and is harder for the body to absorb and use.
 Even small amounts of meat and fish in your baby’s diet can help them to absorb the iron from other food sources.

 Include the following iron-rich foods in your baby’s weaning diet to increase their intake:

 - Meats and oily fish, such as sardines and salmon